-LGBTIQ activists are warning of a “new wave” of arrests of gay people in the Russian region of Chechnya, 18 months after the country’s “gay purge” triggered global outcry.
+LGBTIQ activists are warning of a “new wave” of arrests of gay people in the Russian region of Chechnya, 18 months after the Chechen purge of gay people triggered a global outcry.

-At least 40 gay men and women have been detained in the past month, and two have also died in detention after being tortured, the Russian LGBT Network said in a statement.
+Authorities detained at least 40 gay men and women in the past month.
+Two also died in detention after torture, the Russian LGBT Network said in a statement.

-The LGBT+ Network program director Igor Kochetskov said it was impossible to know the exact number of those targeted in the Chechnya anti-gay purge, but he alleged the involvement of law enforcement officers and the use of the same detention facility as the April 2017 persecutions.
+The LGBT+ Network program director Igor Kochetskov said it was impossible to know the exact number of those targeted.
+However, he alleged the involvement of law enforcement officers and the use of the same detention facility as the April 2017 persecutions.

-“The local police makes every effort to prevent victims from leaving the region or applying to the courts in the future,” Kochetskov said
+“The local police make every effort to prevent victims from leaving the region or applying to the courts in the future.

-Independent newspaper Novaya Gazeta — which first revealed Chechnya’s violent crackdown on its LGBTIQ people in April 2017 — earlier reported that gay women and men in the country were once again facing persecution.
+Independent newspaper Novaya Gazeta first revealed Chechnya’s violent crackdown on LGBTIQ people in April 2017.
+It earlier reported that gay women and men in the country again faced persecution.

-Last Thursday, a warning appeared on Russian social media urging all vulnerable men and women to flee the southern Russian region.
+Last Thursday, a warning appeared on social media urging vulnerable men and women to flee the region.

-“We ask anyone still free to take this message seriously and leave the republic as soon as is possible,” the statement read.
+“We ask anyone still free to take this message seriously and leave the republic as soon as is possible.”

-Novaya Gazeta first reported in 2017 that men suspected of being gay had been abducted and violently tortured as part of an alleged “purge” in Chechnya.
+Novaya Gazeta first reported in 2017 the abduction and torture of suspected gay men as part of an alleged purge.